scifm/scifm.github.io/index.md

 ---
-title: Center for Scientific Foundation Models
+title: Center for Foundation Models and AI Agents for Science
 layout: home
 ---